Premuim900/premuim900.github.io/README.md

 **Deployment time**

 Deployment time takes about ~30secs so just wiat that much and you shoud be able to load it with the changes also your browser might displayan older version for a few minutes

+If CodeQL is added that adds like an extra minute or two